puppetlabs/puppet-docs/source/guides/faq.markdown

 Yes.

-All servers are at least somewhat unique -- with different host names and different IP addresses -- but very few servers are entirely unique, since nearly every one runs a relatively standard operating system.
+All servers are at least somewhat unique (with different host names and different IP addresses) but very few servers are entirely unique since nearly every one runs a relatively standard operating system.
 Servers are also often very similar to other servers within a single organization -- all Solaris servers might have similar security settings, or all web servers might have